-We own 37 granted patents, as well as 44 pending patent applications, directed towards Acelarin in the form of the more soluble single diastereoisomer.
-A patent claiming single diastereoisomer Acelarin has been granted in Europe and corresponding patent applications are pending in other major territories, including the United States and Japan.
+We own 37 granted patents, as well as 46 pending patent applications, directed towards Acelarin in single diastereoisomer form.
+A patent claiming the more soluble single diastereoisomer of Acelarin has been granted in Europe and corresponding patent applications are pending in other major territories, including the United States and Japan.
 These granted patents and patents arising from the pending applications, if issued, are expected to expire in 2033 and 2035, excluding any patent term adjustments and any patent term extensions.

 We own patent applications covering formulations of Acelarin (including those used in the clinical trials), methods of making Acelarin (including as a single diastereoisomer), and specific uses of Acelarin, including the use of Acelarin in combination with carboplatin.
-Patents arising from these pending applications have been filed in all major territories, including the United States, Europe and Japan and are expected to expire in 2035, excluding any patent term adjustments and any patent term extensions.
+Patents arising from these pending applications have been filed in all major territories, including the United States, Europe and Japan and are expected to expire in 2035, 2036 and 2038 excluding any patent term adjustments and any patent term extensions.